1. /

 Malaga Beach

 Sitting proudly on the sun-kissed shores of the Mediterranean sea, Malaga is a picturesque city that blends history, traditional Andalusian culture and a laid-back way of living.
-The birthplace of Pablo Picasso and now the home of a burgeoning modern art scene, Malaga offers a rich cultural tapestry that enhances the language-learning experience.
+The birthplace of Pablo Picasso and now the home of a burgeoning modern art scene, Malaga offers a rich cultural tapestry.
 Students wandering through the cobblestone streets of the historic center will be captivated by Malaga's Moorish architecture and medieval charm.
-The city's lively atmosphere and friendly locals create a perfect environment for language learning - you can learn Spanish in the classroom and then immediately practice it out in the vibrant streets and markets.
+The city's lively atmosphere and friendly locals create a perfect environment for language learning out in the vibrant streets and markets.

 Adding to its allure, the city boasts several pristine beaches.
-Just imagine unwinding on the sand after your Spanish classes in Malaga, soaking up the Mediterranean sun and listening to the sea lapping on the shore.
+Just imagine unwinding on the sand after class, soaking up the Mediterranean sun and listening to the sea lapping on the shore.
 And with a climate that ensures blue skies almost all year round, you’ll have countless opportunities to get out and enjoy everything the city has to offer.

 Madrid view